Topological bound states in a lattice of rings with nearest-neighbour interactions: Introduction

 In this work, we investigate a system of doublons induced by nearest-neighbour (NN) interactions in a 1D staggered lattice of ring potentials with alternating distances.
 Each ring potential has eigenstates with orbital angular momentum (OAM) $l$ with winding number $\pm l$ and the system exhibits complex couplings that can be engineered by modifying the geometry of the lattice~\cite{Polo2016Geometrically,Pelegri2019Topological,Pelegri2019Topological2,Pelegr2020Interaction, Pelegri2019Second, Pelegri2019Quantum,Nicolau2023Many, Nicolau2024Ultracold}.
 With $l=0$ at all sites, our physical system reduces to the SSH model, which is the simplest topological insulator~\cite{Su1979Solitons}.
-With $l=1$, each site has two states corresponding to the two circulations, and the 1D lattice can be mapped to a Creutz ladder using the circulations as a synthetic dimension~\cite{nicolau2023bosonic,Nicolau2023Many}.
+With $l=1$, each site has two states corresponding to the two circulations, and the 1D lattice can be mapped to a Creutz ladder~\cite{RevModPhys.73.119} using the circulations as a synthetic dimension~\cite{nicolau2023bosonic,Nicolau2023Many}.
 We have derived the effective model for doublons in the case of $l=1$ with infinite repulsive on-site interactions and in the limit of large NN interactions.
 We have found that it consists of four decoupled chains, including two SSH chains and two Bose-Hubbard chains.
 Therefore, topological edge states appear in some parameter regimes.
 In addition, bosons can also be loaded with different OAM $l=0$ and $l=1$ at alternating sites.
 Then, the lattice spanned in both real and synthetic dimensions has a diamond structure.
 The effective model of doublons in this system corresponds to a Creutz ladder with extra inter-leg hoppings, which can also be converted to two SSH chains if all the couplings in the original system are equal.
+Unlike the previously studied single-particle Creutz ladder~\cite{PhysRevX.7.031057}, this extended Creutz model for doublon features staggered inter-leg couplings, generating four flat bands and hosting edge states embedded in the flat band.
+The complex diagonal and horizontal couplings create four distinct $\pi$ flux loops.
+Our work provides a method for the realization of an extended Creutz ladder in a lattice of rings, giving access to the topological states and multiple flat-band structure investigated here.
 If these couplings vary spatially, the effective model deviates from the SSH chains, and the band structure may exhibit multiple flat bands.

 This paper is organised as follows.
 In Sec.~\ref{sec:physicalsystem}, we introduce the ring lattice system and the Hamiltonian for the cases of $l=1$ in all the sites and of $l=0$ and $l=1$ in alternating sites.
 In Sec.~\ref{sec:bound}, we impose strong NN interactions as well as infinite repulsive on-site interactions, and we derive the effective Hamiltonians for doublons in the two considered cases in Sec.~\ref{sec:doublon_l1} and Sec.~\ref{sec:doublon_l01}, respectively, and characterise them topologically.
 We present our conclusions in Sec.~\ref{sec:conclusions}.